williamgilpin/howto/osx_bugs.md

 	sudo launchctl list

-For any processes that really do not need to run,
+For any processes that really do not need to run.
+For example `KeyAccess` is a software license key monitor that I installed four years ago and promptly uninstalled.
+However, even after uninstallation a daemon remained, which was removed using

 	launchctl remove com.sassafras.KeyAccess.kass.1668